Brad Gulden

 Bradley Lee Gulden (born June 10, 1956) is an American former professional baseball player.
-He played as a catcher in Major League Baseball (MLB) between 1978 to 1986 for the Los Angeles Dodgers, New York Yankees, Seattle Mariners, Montreal Expos, Cincinnati Reds, and San Francisco Giants.
+He played as a catcher in Major League Baseball (MLB) between 1978 and 1986 for the Los Angeles Dodgers, New York Yankees, Seattle Mariners, Montreal Expos, Cincinnati Reds, and San Francisco Giants.

 Baseball career and the original Humm-Baby

 Gulden was born in New Ulm, Minnesota and graduated from Chaska High School near Minneapolis–Saint Paul.
-He was drafted by the Los Angeles Dodgers in the 17th round of the 1975 Major League Baseball draft.
-In 1978 he played for the Albuquerque Dukes of the Pacific Coast League, appearing in 125 games and produced a .294 batting average along with 8 home runs and 72 runs batted in.
-His performance earned him a late-season promotion to the major leagues where, he made his debut on September 22, 1978 at the age of 22.
+He was drafted by the Los Angeles Dodgers in the 17th round (408th overall) of the 1975 Major League Baseball draft.
+In 1978, he played for the Triple-A Albuquerque Dukes of the Pacific Coast League, appearing in 125 games and posting a .294 batting average along with eight home runs and 72 runs batted in (RBI).
+Gulden's performance earned him a late-season promotion to the major leagues, where he made his debut on September 22, 1978, at the age of 22.

-On February 15, 1979, the Los Angeles Dodgers traded Gulden to the New York Yankees for Gary Thomasson.
-His offensive production declined in 1979, hitting for a .248 batting average along with 6 home runs and 34 runs batted in while playing for the Columbus Clippers of the International League.
+On February 15, 1979, the Dodgers traded Gulden to the New York Yankees for Gary Thomasson.
+His offensive production declined in 1979, as he finished with a .248 batting average along with six home runs and 34 RBI in 80 games with the Triple-A Columbus Clippers of the International League.
 On August 3, 1979, during the Yankees' first game after the death of Thurman Munson in an airplane crash the previous day, Gulden replaced starting catcher Jerry Narron in the ninth inning.
 Gulden started on August 6 in the team's first game after Munson's funeral, only to be replaced himself in the ninth by Narron.